2019 Maryland Terrapins football team

 The 2019 Maryland Terrapins football team represented the University of Maryland, College Park in the 2019 NCAA Division I FBS football season.
 The Terrapins played their home games at Maryland Stadium in College Park, Maryland and competed in the East Division of the Big Ten Conference.
 They finished the season 3–9, 1–8 in Big Ten play to finish in sixth place in the East Division.

 Offseason

-Previous season

-The Terrapins finished with a record of 5–7, making it another losing season in the Big Ten Conference.
-As a result of the death of player Jordan McNair after a preseason workout, head coach D. J. Durkin was fired in November.
-Mike Locksley was named to replace Durkin as head coach instead of interim coach Matt Canada.

 Spring game

 Maryland held its annual Red-White spring exhibition game on April 27, 2019.
 The Red team, led by redshirt junior quarterback and game MVP Tyler DeSue, triumphed over the White team 28–17.